ProDataMan/ansible-best-practices-windows/labs/aap-inventory-creds-ad-hoc/index_new.md

-# Lab Title: Using AAP to Manage Windows Hosts
+# Lab: Using AAP to Manage Windows Hosts

 Lab Objective: In this lab, you will learn how to use AWX with AAP to manage Windows hosts.
 You will configure AWX with the necessary credentials to allow it to authenticate against a Windows host using AAP, and then you will run an ad-hoc command against the Windows host to verify the connection.